'CODA': A landmark crowd-pleaser for a year light on crowds

 Matlin, the only deaf actor to win an Oscar (for 1986’s “Children of a Lesser God”), knows something about watershed moments for the deaf community and Hollywood.
 And she’s convinced “CODA” marks something momentous.
 After years of reading scripts that — if they showed deaf people at all — only characterized them in simple, stereotypical ways, “CODA” immediately jumped out at her.

 “I was overly excited, to the point that I called my team and said: Don’t let this script get away from us.
-I have to do it,” says Matlin.
+I have to do it,” Matlin said.

 Heder worked with a master in American Sign Language while writing the script and spent months learning to sign.
 Matlin was the first person she cast.

-“I came into it knowing what I didn’t know,” says Heder.
+“I came into it knowing what I didn’t know,” Heder said.
 “I was an outsider to this community.
 If I was going to be the person to tell this story, then I had to make sure that I was surrounding myself with people from this community and empowering their voices.”

-In the increased attention on inclusion in the film industry, equity for those with disabilities has sometimes been stuck in the margins — even though one in four people in the U.S. has some type of disability.
-That’s changed in part recently thanks to films like the Oscar-nominated Netflix documentary “Crip Camp: A Disability Revolution ” and the “A Quiet Place” films, starring Millicent Simmonds.
+In the increased attention on inclusion in the film industry, equity for those with disabilities has sometimes been stuck in the margins — even though 1 in 4 people in the U.S. has some type of disability.
+That’s changed in part recently thanks to films like the Oscar-nominated Netflix documentary “Crip Camp: A Disability Revolution” and the “A Quiet Place” films, starring Millicent Simmonds.
 But for a longtime, tireless advocate for the deaf community like Matlin, it's past time for others to help the cause.

 “CODA” is hoping to be a part of that change not just in how it was made, but in how it’s being released.
 All screenings in the U.S. and U.K. will be presented in open captions.
 On Apple TV+, subtitles and subtitles for the deaf will available in more than 36 languages.